unitedworx/jquery.bookingsTimeline/README.markdown

 The MIT License

-Copyright (c) 2011 Laurynas Butkus - laurynas.butkus@gmail.com
+Copyright (c) 2011 Roman Kalyakin - theorm@gmail.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal